Kevin Fenton: Career

 Working as a government doctor in Lucea, Jamaica, caused Fenton to concentrate on public health.
 He earned an MPH from the London School of Hygiene & Tropical Medicine in 1992 and a doctorate in epidemiology from University College London.
 Fenton became a senior lecturer on HIV epidemiology and honorary consultant epidemiologist at the Communicable Disease Surveillance Centre of the UK's National Health Service and a lead researcher on the second National Survey of Sexual Attitudes and Lifestyles in 2000 and 2001.
 In 2002 he became director of the centre's Health Protection Agency HIV and Sexually Transmitted Infections Department.

 Fenton joined the Centers for Disease Control and Prevention in 2005, initially as director of the National Syphilis Elimination Effort, then director of the National Center for HIV, STD, and TB Prevention, renamed the National Center for HIV/AIDS, Viral Hepatitis, STD, and TB Prevention in 2007.

 In 2011 and 2012, Fenton appeared on The Roots "The Root 100" list of "black achievers and influencers between the ages of 25 and 45".

 Fenton left CDC, and the US, in 2012 to join the new English national public health body, Public Health England, as head of its directorate of health improvement and population healthcare, renamed health and wellbeing shortly before April 2013's official commencement of the organisation.
 As of 2015, Fenton was paid a salary of between £175,000 and £179,999 by the department, making him one of the 328 most highly paid people in the British public sector at that time.

-In February 2017, he was announced as Southwark Council's new Director of Health and Wellbeing, working on secondment from Public Health England.
+In February 2017, he was announced as Southwark Council's new director of health and wellbeing, working on secondment from Public Health England.
+That same year he received an honorary doctorate in health from the University of Bath.

-As of 2020, Fenton is Public Health England's Regional Director of Public Health for London.
+As of 2020, Fenton is Public Health England's regional director of public health for London.
 His work in this role combatting the COVID-19 pandemic was recognised by ranking second in the 2021 edition of the annual Powerlist of the most influential Black Britons.
 Fenton's work during the pandemic focused on supporting hard-hit BAME communities, including two reports highlighting the health inequalities faced by minority British people.

 Fenton was appointed Commander of the Order of the British Empire (CBE) in the 2022 New Year Honours for services to public health.